-- portion of the Bloomington Police Department's Predatory Offender Cover Sheet or a separate supplemental report. - v.
-If the information cannot be verified the Investigator will notify, if applicable: - 1.
-Minnesota Bureau of Criminal Apprehension - 2.
-State of Minnesota, Department of Correction - 3.
-Offender's Assigned Parole or Probation Authority - vi.
-If sufficient information is gathered, the Crimes Against Persons Unit may seek criminal charges against the Predatory Offender.
+- 4. If contact is made with the Predatory Offender, the detective will document the contact, indicating who was contacted and the information obtained.
+This information can be noted on the lower portion of the Bloomington Police Department's Predatory Offender Cover Sheet or a separate supplemental report. - 5.
+If the information cannot be verified the Investigator will notify, if applicable: - a) Minnesota Bureau of Criminal Apprehension - b) State of Minnesota, Department of Correction - c) Offender's Assigned Parole or Probation Authority - 6.
+If sufficient information is gathered, the Investigations Division may seek criminal charges against the Predatory Offender.